freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 {% endhighlight %}

-For people used to working primarily with Futures, it's probably surprising to see the call to timeoutFail after we've called commit.
+For people used to working primarily with Futures, it's probably surprising to see the call to *timeoutFail* after we've called *commit*.
 If you think about this code as a series of descriptions it's easier to understand what's going on.
 When we call *commit*, we've got a **ZIO[Any,Nothing,A]**, and calling
 *timeoutFail* on that value is going to produce a value of type **ZIO[R,String,A]**.
 Because we're dealing with descriptions that makes sense.